Goal and Purpose of Colloquium

 The CHHS Teaching Colloquium aims to celebrate and cultivate teaching excellence while equipping educators with the tools to enhance pedagogical effectiveness and promote student achievement.
 As such, the Teaching Colloquium functions as a dedicated platform designed to formally recognize exemplary teaching practices, nurture an environment that prioritizes scholarly engagement in teaching, and offer avenues for professional development to elevate teaching proficiency in CHHS.

-The CHHS Teaching Colloquium serves as an interactive venue where faculty members, staff, and students can actively participate in substantive dialogues, exchange insights into evidence-based practices, and collectively collaborate on enriching student success through the facilitation of effective teaching strategies.
+The CHHS Teaching Colloquium serves as an interactive venue where faculty members, staff, and students can actively participate in substantive dialogues, exchange insights into evidence-based practices, and collectively collaborate on enriching student success facilitating of effective teaching strategies.
 The Teaching Colloquium’s overarching objective is to support the cultivation of a CHHS educational culture marked by teaching excellence and the steadfast support of student achievement.

 Teaching Innovation Stations